 Location: Location: Location: Location is not only important when selling a house, it is also important when deciding where you want to live.
 Elmwood is ideally located between Lincoln and Omaha which provides more job opportunities than living in one city or the other.

 Depending on where you work in the city your commute time could be less than if you lived in the city.
 The benefits of living in a small town far outweigh the cost of the commute.
 Plus the close proximity to the wonderful state parks and attractions, Mahoney State Park, Platte River State Park, Strategic Air and Space Museum, Lee G. Simmons Conservation Park and Wildlife Safari, and much more.

 The People: Elmwood has a population of over 600 people which includes not only those in the village but the surrounding farms as well.
 The townspeople are a mixture of people who have lived here forever with family roots that run deep and new people who are looking for the small town atmosphere.
 Young couples, singles, and families help to make up the population.
 The combination of old blood and new blood seem to meld together easily and work together for the good of the community.

-The Schools: Elmwood consolidated with Murdock to form the Elmwood-Murdock school district.
+The Schools: Elmwood consolidated with Murdock in 1990 to form the Elmwood-Murdock school district.
 The two communities are only five miles apart and work together as if they were one.

 Both communities support the school and activities.
 The elementary school is located in Elmwood while the junior high/high school is located in Murdock.
 The elementary school was once voted in the top fifty schools in the nation by Redbook Magazine.
 And it has only gotten better.

-The passing of a bond issue by the communities demonstrates the commitment to the schools.
+The passing of a bond issue in 2008 by the communities demonstrates the commitment to the schools.
 The renovations at both the elementary and high schools have elevated the facilities to the same level of excellence as the teaching staff.